osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 OMF message types fall into three categories: Type, Container, and Data, which are described below.

 Type Message
-  In a PI System, types are interpreted as either asset types or container types depending on type classification.
+  In the PI Server, types are interpreted as either asset types or container types depending on type classification.
   The keywords in the type definition are interpreted as follows: